Enoisong/hello_php/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

--	Thanks to the Microverse team for the great curriculum.
+-	Thanks to the Alison team for the great curriculum.
 -	Thanks to the Code Reviewer(s) for the insightly feedbacks.
 -	A great thanks to my coding partner(s), morning session team and standup team for their contributions.